By Cesar Roman, MS, ATC

 - Limited Range of Motion: A person with heterotopic ossification may have limitations or difficulty performing ADLs.
 Such as moving their arms and legs normally.

-- Swelling or warmth of joint: It may develop redness, swelling, or warmth in the areas over an articulation due to a rapid heterotopic ossification formation.
+- Swelling or warmth of joint: It may develop redness, swelling, or warmth in the areas over an articulation.
+This is due to a rapid heterotopic ossification formation.

-- Fever: Sometimes, it may develop a fever as high as 103 ºF.
+- Fever: Sometimes, they may develop a fever as high as 103 ºF.
 The most common time for fever is at night.

-- Increased Spasticity: Increased muscle spasms may occur related to pain and discomfort in the joints.
+- Increased Spasticity: Increased muscle spasms and pain in the joints and muscles.

-- Joint and Muscle Pain: The bone that grows is often jagged, making joint movement rough and bumpy and very painful.
+- Joint and Muscle Pain: The bone that grows is often jagged.
+This makes joint movement rough and bumpy and very painful.

 How it is Diagnosed

-Often it is diagnosed after some of the symptoms have been identified and through your health history.
-Your doctor may order some tests to confirm the symptoms and to determine if they are related or not to the condition.
+Often, it is diagnosed due to symptom development and through health history.
+Your doctor may order some tests to confirm the symptoms.
 Some of the tests may include: